Strilanc/Strilanc.github.io/_posts/2016-11-20-teleportation-from-simple-moves.md

 It's just to make the move from top to bottom look like more of a journey.
 I've also included Bloch sphere state indicators as a visual hint that the circuit is in fact moving the qubit.

-The first thing we need to do is break the swap gate apart into pieces we can work with.
+The first thing we need to do is break the swap gate into pieces we can work with.
 To do that, we're going to use a classical bit-twiddling trick: [XOR swapping](https://en.wikipedia.org/wiki/XOR_swap_algorithm).
 XOR-swapping swaps two variables by XOR-ing them into each other three times:

 ```C